-Probably the least popular approach to teaching listening is "deliberate practice."
-It's not popular because, well, it's not fun, and it forces you to confront aspects of your skill that are effectively your weaknesses.
-When I played high school basketball, my least favorite part of practice was "wind sprints."
-Everyone would line up at the baseline at one end of the court, the coach would blow his whistle, and the whole group raced as face as possible to the far baseline at the other end of the court.
-We'd pause, try to catch our breath before Coach Buford blew the whistle again signaling the next mad sprint.
-If you jumped the line early before the whistle, you were disciplined (mainly humiliated for not being able to follow simple instructions), and if you were last in the group to reach the far baseline you were disciplined (berated for not trying hard enough).
+Probably the least popular approach to teaching listening is “deliberate practice.”
+It’s not popular because, well, it’s not fun.
+It’s not fun because it forces you to confront aspects of your skill that are effectively your weaknesses, and most people find that rather uncomfortable!
+When I played high school basketball, my least favorite part of practice was “wind sprints.”
+Everyone would line up at the baseline at one end of the court, the coach would give a piercing blow of his whistle, and the whole team of ragged teenagers raced as face as possible to the far baseline at the other end of the court (94 feet, if you’re counting in the US system).
+We’d pause, hands on knees (at least that was my usual posture), try to catch our breath before Coach Buford sadistically blew the whistle again signaling the next mad sprint for the opposite baseline (you were supposed to touch it with your hand to show that you arrived).
+If you jumped the line early before the whistle, you were humiliated for not being able to follow simple instructions, and if you were last in the group to reach the far baseline you were further berated for not trying hard enough.
 I hated it.
 But I also came to realize its importance.
-The wind sprints training gave me extra energy to play my hardest throughout the game, and the endurance to finish games.
+The wind sprints training gave me extra energy to play my hardest throughout the real game — or to assume that playing my hardest was “the norm”, and it gave me the endurance to finish games.
+Indeed, the actual games were a piece of cake compared to the practices!

 Deliberate practice refers to a learning approach of analyzing component skills in an overall performance and practicing those sub-skills that need most improvement (Ericsson, 2016).
 However, there is not necessarily a relationship between how often you practice, how “easy” the skill feels for you, and how well you execute that given skill.
 As many teachers can attest, it is entirely possible for a student to learn a skill incorrectly, or to introduce bad habits, or use a practicing style with a faulty mindset.
 In effect, bad habits, or a problematic mindset, or poor form may actually prevent learners from evermastering the target skill.
 For this reason, it is essential to have an experienced guide who has mastered the skillsthe student is pursuing to set up a practice that correctly models the target skills.
 The guide must also systematically observe the student while practicingin order to give corrective feedback.